Updated: Jul 25

 One simple way to check in with your emotions is this ‘Jelly Baby’ tree.
 Each day think about which Jelly baby best reflects how you’re feeling.
 This is also great to use with kids, family members and colleagues!

-What one simple change make today to start to strengthen your resilience muscles?
+What simple change can you make today to start to strengthen your resilience muscles?

 I’m running a free online resilience workshop on 26th May.